melvincayas/image-gallery/README.md

 npm install
 ```

 3. You must get an API access key from [Unsplash](https://unsplash.com/documentation#creating-a-developer-account).
 Please keep in mind that demo apps are limited to 50 requests per hour.
+Your fetches won't work if you exceed this limit.

 4. Include the following in your `.env.local` file: